- literally frequently asked questions.

 Where do you get your models?

 A lot of different places.
 DAZ 3D is the primary source.
-Renderosity.com also, plus other sources throughout the web.
+Renderosity.com, and others.
 I have mined heavily for free items as well as bought ones.
-Some clothing and accessories I have made myself in Poser or Daz or other 3d app.
+Some clothing and accessories I make myself in Poser or Daz.

 Do you have rules for Tuntach?

 Very very vague ones, as yet.
 It isn’t a playable game, but I’d love to have the time to make it one, eventually.
 Essentially the object for the attacker is to capture the center circle of the board, called the Fortress.
 The object for the Defender is to repel all attacks and destroy the attacker’s ability to take the fortress.
 Once one game is completed, the players change places and the Attacker becomes the Defender.
 To be a complete win, the player needs to win both games.
 The details of the actual end game and some of the other rules vary from place to place, but the bottom line is that the attacker usually needs to have both a warrior and a tower in the center circle to count it as a win.
 If the defender manages to destroy all the towers or all the warriors it’s usually counted as a win for the defender.

 jewelry that Erogenians of both sexes are given on their seventeenth